dorukardahan/twitterapi-io-mcp/docs/endpoints/tweet_advanced_search.md

 ## Description

-Advanced search for tweets.Each page returns up to 20 replies(Sometimes less than 20,because we will filter out ads or other not  tweets).
+Advanced search for tweets.
+Each page returns up to 20 replies(Sometimes less than 20,because we will filter out ads or other not  tweets).
 Use cursor for pagination.

 ## Example (curl)